mr-pmillz/gorecon/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command nessus      parses nessus file recon       Run recon enumeration
+  completion  Generate the autocompletion script for the specified shell dnsresolver Attempts to resolve all hosts, CIDRs, and/or IPs from a provided file help        Help about any command nessus      parses nessus file recon       Run recon enumeration